 We would also mention that a high percentage of problems with tax coding do arise for those with pensions, particularly where the person concerned is not professionally represented.
-If you do have a friend or family member that is experiencing problems with the Revenue we would be pleased to assist them if required.
+If you do have a friend or family member that is experiencing problems with H M Revenue and Customs, we would be pleased to assist them if required.